Updated Design 08/09/2025

 - Projectile Pusher

 To assemble the round, first insert the firing pin into the pusher.
 It should fit freely and slide inside the bore with no resistance.
 You can now install the safety pin spring followed with the safety pin into the side of the pusher.
 The firing pin should now be locked into position.
 You must hold the safety pin in place until you insert it into a case which will secure it.
 Next, set aside the pusher and install a 209 primer into the middle section of the projectile.
+Only use enough pressure to slowly seat the primer.
 Place the washer over the primer and then install the firing pin keeper spring over top of the firing pin in the pusher and thread the two sections together.
-Fill the nose cone with chalk or smoke mix (you will likely need to add quick match or some igniter required by your smoke mix) apply some RTV or other sealant to the threads on the nose cone and screw it on.
+You can now decide to use the payload capsule by adding FFFg Pyrodex into it and screwing it in place.
+Fill the nose cone with chalk then apply some RTV or other sealant to the threads on the nose cone and screw it on.
 This assembly should resist initiation in the case of the round being dropped but care must be taken.
-Premature primer initiation is possible when using this round – the RTV is to prevent propellant gases from leaking in through the threads.
+Premature primer initiation is possible when using this round.
+The RTV is to prevent the high pressure propellant gases from leaking in through the threads.

 Weight | 4 oz |